 Total compliance (15 points): There should be records of the internal audits performed at each operation, with the frequency defined in the internal audit program.
 Frequency depends on the type and size of the operation, but should be at least quarterly.
 The records should include the name/location of operation, date of the audit, name of the internal auditor, justification for the answers (not just checked $\sqrt{}$ or all Y/N), (not just checked $\sqrt{}$ or all Y/N), detail any deficiencies found and the corrective action(s) taken.
 An audit checklist (ideally Primus Standard Audits) should be used that covers all areas of the Primus Standard audit, including growing area, storage area, worker amenities, external areas, worker practices, documentation, etc. No down score if another audit checklist is used, as long as all areas are covered.
-Internal audit program requirement frequency details for Farm.
-Indoor Agriculture and Harvest Crew; at least a pre-season growing area assessment and a full GAP self-assessment during harvest season covering growing and harvesting operations should be on file.
-If growing and harvest activities are under the same organizational authority the self-assessment should be on file covering both growing and harvesting and conducted during the harvest season.
+Internal audit program requirement frequency details for Farm, Indoor Agriculture and Harvest Crew: at least a pre-season growing and harvest activities are under the same organizational authority the self-assessment should be on file covering both growing and harvesting and conducted during the harvest season.
 A harvesting company not under the authority of a grower should have self-assessments on file during harvest season covering each type of harvest process utilized for the crew(s), i.e. crew can harvest product in-field semi-processing and bulk/final packing in the field.
 A more frequent self-assessment frequency should be used depending on the crop type, farm or indoor agriculture location, any associated risk pressures, and/or if required by any national, local or importing country legal requirements, or customer requirements.
 These factors will also affect the need for pre-harvest inspections.
 Farm(s), indoor agriculture growing area(s), storage, harvesting, worker and visitor hygiene, agricultural water sources, training program, etc., and all associated paperwork should be included.

-- Single/isolated instance(s) of follow up/corrective actions not noted. - Single/isolated instance(s) of incomplete answers or missing records. - Single/isolated instance(s) of areas/issues missing on the inspection.
+- Single/isolated instance(s) of follow up/corrective actions not noted. - Single/isolated instance(s) of incomplete answers or missing records. - · Single/isolated instance(s) of areas/issues missing on the inspection.